Winnie the Pooh and Tigger Too: Plot

 Rabbit has become fed up with Tigger bouncing on everyone for fun, so he meets with Pooh and Piglet and comes up with a plan: the three of them will take Tigger on a long walk in the forest, abandon him, and find him the next day, in the hopes that his spirit will be broken and he will stop bouncing.

 Pooh, Piglet, and Rabbit execute the plan the next morning, and while they manage to lose Tigger, things soon go wrong when the three are unable to find their way home.
 After Rabbit separates from Pooh and Piglet due to a disagreement on how to escape, the latter two manage to find their way out of the forest on their own before running into Tigger, who had already found his way out.
 Upon learning from Pooh and Piglet that Rabbit is still in the forest, Tigger returns to rescue Rabbit and lead him out of the forest, much to the latter's humiliation.

 Sometime later, during the first snowfall of winter, Tigger and Roo spend the day together.
 As the two travel through the forest, they decide to bounce up to the top of a tall tree, which they succeed in doing, but upon reaching the top, Tigger becomes too frightened to come down.
 Pooh and Piglet soon discover Tigger and Roo in the tree and recruit Christopher Robin, Roo's mother, Kanga, and Rabbit to help get them down.
 Roo manages to make it down safely by jumping onto Christopher Robin's coat, but a still-frightened Tigger refuses to jump and promises never to bounce again should he be released from his predicament, thrilling Rabbit.
 To help Tigger, the Narrator tips over the book to allow Tigger to slide down unharmed.

 Tigger's joy to be back on the ground turns into depression when Rabbit reminds him of his promise.
-Feeling sorry for Tigger, his friends remind Rabbit of the joy Tigger had brought with his bouncing, causing Rabbit to realize his selfishness and take back the promise they had agreed on.
-An overjoyed Tigger then invites Rabbit to bounce with him, which Rabbit, much to his own surprise, greatly enjoys.
+Feeling bad for Tigger, his friends remind Rabbit of the joy Tigger had brought with his bouncing, causing Rabbit to realise his selfishness and take back the promise they had agreed on.
+An overjoyed Tigger then invites Rabbit to bounce with him, which, much to his own surprise, he greatly enjoys.
 Everyone joins in the bouncing, as Tigger sings his signature song for the last time.